DokimiCU/Exile/README.md

 Artifacts:
--airboat collision allows going into things, dig pointer is out of line with crosshairs -transporter (when random) can sometimes spawn player into solid rock
+-airboat collision allows going into things, dig pointer is out of line with crosshairs

 Crafting (Rubenwardy)
 -crafting when full inventory should drop crafts that don't fit inventory.